 MADDOW: -- that they can still use it to get their voice out.

 STEWART: You know, I don‘t think that‘s a new concept.
-I don‘t think that‘s a Republican or right-wing concept.
+I don‘t think that‘s a Republican or right wing concept.
 I think they‘ve executed it pretty well.
-I think Bill Clinton was pretty good at delegitimizing.
+I think Bill Clinton was pretty good at delegitimizing it.